 4. Except where the provisions of paragraph 1 of Article 9, paragraph 6 of Article 11, paragraph 6 of Article 12, or-paragraph 67 of Article 12A or paragraph 11 of Article 12B apply, interest, royalties, fees for technical services, payments underlying income from automated digital services, and other disbursements paid by an enterprise of a Contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable profits of such enterprise, be deductible under the same conditions as if they had been paid to a resident of the first-mentioned State.
-Similarly, any debts of an enterprise of a Contracting State to a resident of the taxable capital of such enterprise, be deductible under the same conditions as if they purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been paid to a resident of the other Contracting State shall, for the purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been same conditions as if they had been for a contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been contracted to a resident of the first-mentioned State.
+Similarly, any debts of an enterprise of a Contracting State to a resident of the taxable capital of such enterprise, be deductible under the same conditions as if they had been paid to a resident of the a resident of the other Contracting State shall, for the purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been same conditions as if they had been for the taxable capital of such enterprise, be deductible under the same conditions as if they had been same conditions as if they had been contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been contracted to a resident of the first-mentioned State.